-Drinking Water Consumer Confidence Report for 2021
+Drinking Water Consumer Confidence Report for 2022

-The City of Pickerington has prepared the following report to provide drinking water information.
+The City of Pickerington has prepared the following report to provide information to you, the consumer, on the quality of our drinking water.
 Included within this report is general health information, water quality test results, how to participate in decisions concerning your drinking water, and water system contacts.